mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Papert's concept of microworlds refers to simplified computer simulations or models that provide a controlled environment in which students can explore and experiment with maths or physics concepts in a concrete  way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].

 Papert believed that microworlds were an effective tool for promoting computational thinking.
 His take on CT however, should be contrasted to a abstracted later take from Wing [@lodi_computational_2021].
 Instead here CT concepts are heuristics developed from concrete experience.
+This concept of CT as a set of heuristics or design behaviours continues in practitioner-focused interpretations of CT.

 Papert argued that microworlds could help students develop computational thinking skills by providing them with opportunities to experiment with computational processes and to reflect on their own thinking.
 In addition to the software based tool of the microworld, the social context is key to the whole process.
 For a deeper take on constructionism - see - NOTE FIND GOOD SUMMARY.